 - Charge your phone’s battery to at least 80% level.

-- Backup all important data such as contacts, call-log, messages, apps etc. Here are a few good apps that will help you backup data.
+- Backup all important data such as contacts call log, messages, apps, etc. Here are a few good backup apps for Android that will help you backup data.

 - Turn on USB Debugging mode from Settings> Developer options>

 How to Downgrade to Gingerbread on Ace 2:

 Make sure you have made all prerequisite steps and follow the following steps-

 - Turn off your Ace 2 and boot it into Download/Odin mode.
 Press and hold the Volume Down + Home + Power buttons simultaneously for a few seconds.
 When you see a warning screen, press Volume Up key to continue.